DigitalRuby/ExitPopup/README.md

 Notes:

-The exit popup will put a flag in local storage to prevent it showing again and again.
-You can clear this flag by calling `digitalruby_exitpopup_reset_flag();`.
+The exit popup will put a flag in local storage called `digitalruby.exitpopup.can_show` to prevent it showing again and again.
+You can clear this flag by calling `digitalruby_exitpopup_reset_flag();`

 Thanks for visiting!